pevalisuo/AI/_sources/concepts.md

 name: fig:learningagent
 ---

-The utility agents extend the goal and model based agents by also considering the utility what is gained by reaching the goal through different action sequences.
+The learning agents extend the previous agents by adding a critic, learning and problem generator elements.
+The critic element provides feedback to the learning element, which updates the performance element.
+The learning element sets new learning goals to the problem generator, which suggest new exploratory actions to the performance element to explore unknown ares of the world.
 ```

 ### Hierarchical Agents